 Did I Say There Was Nudity?

 But of a warning about this book – if you couldn’t tell from the cover – this is mature territory.
 No kids allowed.
 But other than that – this is freaking great!
-Ton’s of totally natural exposition in the beginning of the book makes for a smooth read.
+Ton’s of totally natural exposition at the beginning of the book makes for a smooth read.
 And even when the action starts, you are still completely on board (albeit after a moment when you realize the man is sans pants).
-Super funny and self deprecating – a total joy to read.
+Super funny and self-deprecating – a total joy to read.
 In addition – the art style is dark and frenetic.
-And it feels a little old school with the pointillism-style and the vivid colours use later in the book.
+And it feels a little old school with the pointillism-style and the vivid colors use later in the book.

 Overall a good book and a must have for local Riley Rossmo fans (this makes it a local creator book I think) so pick it up!